 The University will resolve the appeal in a reasonably prompt manner.
 The decision of the University Provost is final.
 The University Provost shall issue a short and plain, written statement of the resolution of the appeal, including any changes made to the Investigating Officer's previous written determination and/or the sanctions and remedial measures imposed.
-The written statement shall be provided to the complainant, respondent, and the Director of Legal Affairs within three (3) days of the resolution.
+The written statement shall be provided to the complainant, respondent, and the Title IX Coordinator within three (3) days of the resolution.